 Chemotherapy is often supported after surgery and radiation are completed.
 NSPC stays at the leading edge of cancer treatments, for example, participating in clinical trials to offer the latest possible cancer treatments.

-As one of the New York City region’s premier neurosurgical practice, NSPC provides patients with the most advanced treatments of brain and spine diseases with minimally invasive procedures such as aneurysm coiling, neuro-endoscopy, neuromodulation, carotid stents, interventional pain management and stereotactic radiosurgery.
+As one of the New York City region’s premier neurosurgical practices, NSPC provides patients with the most advanced treatments of brain and spine diseases with minimally invasive procedures such as aneurysm coiling, neuro-endoscopy, neuromodulation, carotid stents, interventional pain management and stereotactic radiosurgery.